 1. Bond ETFs

 Bond ETFs are also called Fixed Income ETFs.
-The reason for the name is because the ETF invests the money in various fixed income instruments like government bonds, corporate bonds, etc.
+The reason for the name is that the ETF invests the money in various fixed-income instruments like government bonds, corporate bonds, etc.

 These securities have a fixed percentage return over time and have very high stability.
 Hence several professionals invest in such ETFs to have a steady flow of unhindered income.
-People often use such funds to hedge the volatile parts of the portfolio.
+People often use such funds to hedge the volatile parts of their portfolios.

 2. Equity ETFs